blekmus/abridged-cli/README.md

 # abridged-cli
-Abridged Anime, but in the Terminal!
+Abridged Anime.
+But in the Terminal! <br>
 I use this CLI to manage and watch my local collection/archive of abridged anime.

 ## File Structure of Abridged Directory